redis/redis-doc/topics/rdd-2.md

 attempt to load it.

-However currently the info fields are designed to only hold additional informations that are not useful to load the dataset, but can better specify how the RDB file was created.
+However currently the info fields are designed to only hold additional information that are not useful to load the dataset, but can better specify how the RDB file was created.

 ## Info fields representation